Tuesday, January 13, 2026

 Who chewed every single bite of food 33 times,

-He could see in the flat land strain of locomotive
+He could see in a flat land strain of locomotive

 There was oil under Santa Fe Springs, and how to hide it